SiddharthMaverick/NanoGrad-engine/README.md

 # NanoGrad-engine
-NanoGrad engine is a neural network and autograd engine implemented in Python created while learning micrograd from zero to hero playlist by Andrej Karpathy
+NanoGrad engine is a neural network and autograd engine implemented in Python.
+This project implements a tiny **autograd engine** and a **feedforward neural network (MLP)** with backpropagation, all without using PyTorch or TensorFlow